When Your Heart Stops Beating

-Although anticipated by music press, When Your Heart Stops Beating undersold commercial expectations and received mixed reviews from critics.
-Lycanthrope was released as its lead single and peaked at number 14 on Billboards Modern Rock Tracks chart. +44 embarked on a worldwide touring schedule to support the album, and played the 2007 Honda Civic Tour alongside headliner Fall Out Boy.
+Although anticipated by music press, When Your Heart Stops Beating entered the Billboard 200's top ten yet ultimately fell short of commercial expectations.
+It received mixed to positive reviews, many praising its honesty and atmosphere while others criticized its proximity to Blink-182's formula.
+Main singles included the title track, "Lycanthrope" and "Baby Come On". +44 embarked on a worldwide touring schedule across clubs and theaters to support the album.
 Plans for a second album were scrapped when Hoppus and Barker reunited Blink-182 in 2009.